eve-esa/data-scraping/README.md

 At the end of each Scraper, the pipeline will store some statistics in the `scraper_analytics` table of the database.
 The statistics are stored in a JSON-formatted string, per scraper.
 The JSON-formatted string contains the following keys:
 - `scraped`, i.e., the analysed URLs
-- `content_retrieved`: i.e., those resources successfully collected during the scraping but which contents were not finally retrieved from the remote URLs
+- `content_retrieved`: i.e., those resources successfully collected during the scraping, grouped according to whether their contents were finally retrieved from the remote URLs
 - `uploaded`: i.e., those resources successfully collected during the scraping and which contents were finally retrieved from the remote URLs, with the result of the upload to the remote storage